TrulyBlank/Control-Flow/README.md

 For loops
 While loops

-While learning hoe version controll works in Gitkraken
+While learning how version controll works in Gitkraken